idrisovbu/hospital_price_transparency/README.md

 ## The full write-up

-The complete analysis, with every transformation and the reasoning behind it, is in `price_reconciliation.Rmd`.
-Read the knitted `price_reconciliation.html` for the narrative version, or open the `.Rmd` to see the code that produces each number.
+The complete analysis, with every transformation and the reasoning behind it, is in `price_reconciliation.Rmd` which produced the knitted `price_reconciliation.html`.
+You can just open this link https://htmlpreview.github.io/?https://github.com/idrisovbu/hospital_price_transparency/blob/main/price_reconciliation.html

+for the narrative version, or open the `.Rmd` and knit yourself.

 ## Files